The Endocannabinoid System: How Medicinal Cannabis Works in the Human Body

 These plant-based cannabinoids may reboot a normal metabolic process to keep the body in healthy homeostasis.

-Medicinal Cannabis can be seen as a multifaceted approach as it can have an effect on multiple health symptoms simultaneously, such as pain, sleep, anxiety, and depression.
+Medicinal Cannabis can be seen as a multifaceted approach as it can influence multiple health symptoms simultaneously, such as pain, sleep, anxiety, and depression.

 Pharmaceutical drugs, on the other hand, act like single bullets.
 You can have a pill for pain, another pill for sleep, and another pill for anxiety.
 Pharmaceutical drugs also don’t upregulate, but they tend to interfere with the body’s natural metabolic processes.
 This can lead to multiple unintended side effects.